-- Prepare one paper copy and obtain signatures from the Department Chair/Division Head, Registrar and College Dean. - Submit the form to your College Curriculum Committee. - 3.
-After obtaining the signature of the College Curriculum Chair, send the paper copy to the current University Curriculum Committee Chair - 4.
+- $Prepare \ \underline{\textit{one}} \ paper \ copy \ and \ obtain \ signatures \ from \ the \ Department \ Chair/Division \ Head, \ Registrar \ and \ College \ Dean.$ - Submit the form to your College Curriculum Committee. - 3.
+After obtaining the signature of the College Curriculum Chair, send the paper copy to the current University Curriculum Committee Chair

-4. Send an identical (sans signatures) ELECTRONIC COPY and all supporting documentation in a College: Aviation Department/Division: Bill Noe Flight School U Current Alpha Designator/Number: AVSC 325 Contact Person: David Pittenger Phone: 696-2818 CURRENT COURSE DATA: Course Title (Current Title within Banner): Ntnl Airspace Sys and N lextGen Alpha Designator/Number: AVSC 325 Credit Hou ırs: 3 Term for which changes will be effective (Fill in with appropriate calendar year.): Fall 2023 Spring Summer Other CHECKLIST/QUESTIONS: Complete this three page form in its entirety and route through the a course involving: course title, alpha designator (see accompanying number, course content, credit hours, or catalog description. - If this change will affect other departments that require this cours department and include it with this packet, as well as, the respons • If the changes made to this course will make the course similar in please send a memo to the affected department and include it wit title or content to another department's courses, from the affected department.
-4. List courses, if any, that will be deleted because of this change (mu st submit course deletion form): NA If the faculty requirements and/or equipment need to be changed written estimate of additional needs. upon approval of this proposal, attach a If library resources are deemed inadequate, include in the rational the cost as stated by the Dean of Libraries. e a plan to overcome this.
-The plan must include SIGNATURES: (If disapproved at any level, do not sign.
-Return to previous signer.)
-Department Chair/Division Head: Nancy Ritter Date: 03/02/2023 Registrar: Song SC Date: 3.6.2023 College Dean: Nancy Ritter for Bill Noe Date: 03/02/2023 College Curriculum Chair: David J. Pittenger 1/26/2023 General Education Council Chair : Date: University Curriculum Committee Chair: Jach Garrett 3.29.23 Date: Faculty Senate Chair: Date: VP Academic Affairs/VP Health Science Date:
+4. Send an identical (sans signatures) ELECTRONIC COPY and all supporting document College: Aviation Department/Division: Bill Noe Flight S , , Contact Person: David Pittenger Phone: 696-2818 CURRENT COURSE DATA: Course Title (Current Title within Banner): Ntnl Airspace Sys a and NextGen Alpha Designator/Number: AVSC 325 redit Hours: 3 Term for which changes will be effective (Fill in with appropriate calendar y Fall $\frac{2023}{1000}$ Spring Summer Other rear.): 1.
+Complete this three page form in its entirety and route three a course involving: course title, alpha designator (see accornumber, course content, credit hours, or catalog description 2.
+If this change will affect other departments that require the department and include it with this packet, as well as, there 3.
+If the changes made to this course will make the course simplease send a memo to the affected department and include from the affected department.
+4. List courses, if any, that will be deleted because of this characteristics. mpanying note to the section on the next page), course on. is course, please send a memo to the affected response received from the affected department. milar in title or content to another department's courses, de it with this packet, as well as, the response received nge (must submit course deletion form): NA 5.
+If the faculty requirements and/or equipment need to be c written estimate of additional needs.6.
+If library resources are deemed inadequate, include in the the cost as stated by the Dean of Libraries.
+SIGNATURES: (If disapproved at any level, do not sign.
+Return to previous signe er.)
+Department Chair/Division Head: Nancy Ritter Date: 03/02/2023 Department Chair/Division Head: Nancy Ritter Registrar: Date: 3.6.2023 College Dean: Nancy Ritter for Bill Noe Date: 03/02/2023 College Curriculum Chair: David J. Pittenger Date: 1/26/2023 General Education Council Chair : Date: University Curriculum Committee Chair: Zach Garrett 3.29.23 Date: Faculty Senate Chair: Date: VP Academic Affairs/VP Health Science Date: